Bankers Professional Liability (BPL) Insurance Definition & Meaning

 Banker’s professional liability insurance provides protection for employees and officers within financial institutions against instances of negligence, errors, and omissions.
 It also protects against customers claiming misconduct.
 If a banker were to get sued, the insurance helps cover expenses related to any lawsuits and judgments if they don’t win against the plaintiff.

-This form of insurance is also referred to as errors and omissions insurance (E&O).
+This form of insurance is also referred to as errors and omissions coverage (E&O).

 What Does It Cover?

-E&O insurance covers the traditional aspects of banking like deposits, wire transfers, and making loans.
-It can also cover more complex transactions surrounding fee-based services like brokerage, insurance, underwriting, and investments.
-Depending on the services that the financial institution offers and what risks they experience, the insurance solutions would be made to cover those specific risks.
+E&O insurance covers the traditional aspects of banking like deposits, wire transfers, and providing loans.
+It can also cover more complex transactions like brokerage, insurance, underwriting, and investments.
+Depending on the services that the financial institution offers and what risks they are exposed to, the insurance solutions would cover those specific risks.
 Those risks include:

 - Allegations of financial wrongdoing